hindmasj/my-nifi-cluster/README.md

 1. Post the URL in your browser.
 1. Build some flows, process some data.

+You might need to wait a minute from starting the cluster to using the URL, as it takes some time for all of the NiFi nodes to form a cluster.

 See how to load flows from a [template](#template) or from the [NiFi registry](#registry).
 Then look at producing and consuming data with [Kafka](#process).

 ## Start